ldilley/linulator/tools/ReadMe.txt

 9.)
 You should now have a "linulator/" directory containing data.

 10.)
-Move this directory to the "tools/" directory where the Snapshot program resides:
+Move this directory to the "tools/" directory where the CloneFilesystem program resides:
      mv linulator/ /path/to/linulator/tools/

 11.)
-Create a snapshot of the running operating system (* Note: This will take some time!):
+Create a clone of the running operating system (*Note: This will take some time!):
-     java -cp .:../lib/derby.jar Snapshot -c
+     java -cp .:../lib/derby.jar CloneFilesystem -c

 12.)
 Move the "linulator/" database directory to the "dist/" directory where the linulator.jar resides:
      mv linulator/ ../dist/